Mrian07/Proyeksi/docs/installation-and-operations/misc/packaged-postgresql-migration/README.md

 This will be used later by the migration script.

-## Configuring OpenProject to use the PostgreSQL database
+## Configuring ProyeksiApp to use the PostgreSQL database

 Form the `DATABASE_URL` string to match your selected password and add it to the openproject configuration: